Estafet-LTD/estafet-microservices-scrum/DEVOPS.md

    Click on `Fork` and follow the instructions

-1. Fork the GitHub repository for each microservice:
+1. <a name="microservices-list"/> Fork the GitHub repository for each microservice:

     | Repository        | Description |
     | ----------------- |-------------|